Our Guiding Philosophy:

 - The blog staff will note Firm merits cases only when required to provide comprehensive coverage – for example, describing an order granting certiorari and furnishing basic details about the case – but will not otherwise comment, report, or pass judgment on the cases.

 - Because the blog covers every merits case, it will report on merits cases in which the Firm serves as an attorney to a party.
-But all reporting on those cases shall be done by a person who has complete independence from the publisher and the Firm – i.e., a person other than the blog staff, including Lyle Denniston and Amy Howe, and Firm staff.
+But all reporting on those cases shall be done by a person who has complete independence from the publisher and the Firm – i.e., a person other than the blog staff, including Amy Howe, and Firm staff.
+Moreover, as this January 2016 post explains, this coverage will not contain any assessments or judgments about the relative strengths of the parties’ arguments, which side is likely to prevail, or what the case’s broader impact might be.

 The policy of not noting new Supreme Court filings by the lawyers who work on the blog and the clinics with which they are affiliated is long-established and remains in effect.

 The blog never seeks to influence the Court's decision making.
 We are aware that the blog is widely read within the Court, however.
 So we have adopted policies intended to avoid any appearance of impropriety.
-The decision whether to highlight any petition in a separate post is made exclusively by Lyle Denniston in his own discretion.
+The decision whether to highlight any petition in a separate post is made exclusively by Amy Howe in her own discretion.
 As noted, we no longer highlight our own briefs, including our own cert. petitions.
-The Petitions to Watch feature now never comments on our own cases "“ separately listing them "“ to avoid any possibility that we would favor them, except in the rare case noted above in which we have undertaken a duty of confidentiality to the client.
+The Petitions to Watch feature now never comments on our own cases, separately listing them to avoid any possibility that we would favor them, except in the rare case noted above in which we have undertaken a duty of confidentiality to the client.

 Corrections and Updates: